 Mind Maps: A Versatile Marketing Resource

 Mind maps are good tools for organizing business meetings as well as other general concepts into a more cohesive idea.
 Ironically enough, mind maps are useful for more than mind mapping itself.
-If you were to construct a mind map and embed it onto a website or blog, you instantly have for yourself an infographic.
+If you were to construct a mind map and embed it in a website or blog, you instantly have for yourself an infographic.
 Another good reason to appreciate visuals is that they encourage social sharing.
 A link on Twitter to your blog won’t be as impactful especially when the rocking content you’ve curated can’t be seen firsthand.
-When you or your audience shares images on content-driven sites like Pinterest, Instagram, and Flickr, your reach will expand even further.
+When you or your audience share images on content-driven sites like Pinterest, Instagram, and Flickr, your reach will expand even further.
 The very fact that there are social media platforms created just for images should motivate you to factor in visual data in all your sales and marketing goals.

 4 Ways to Use Mind Maps in Digital Marketing

 - Devise a social media marketing strategy using a mind map.